-Name Age Position(s) Harold C. Simmons 78 Chairman of the Board and Chief Executive Officer Robert D. Graham 54 Vice President and General Counsel Tim C. Hafer 48 Vice President and Controller Kelly D. Luttmer 46 Vice President and Tax Director John A. St. Wrba 53 Vice President and Treasurer Gregory M. Swalwell 53 Vice President, Finance and Chief Financial Officer
+Name Age Position(s) Harold C. Simmons 79 Chairman of the Board and Chief Executive Officer Robert D. Graham 55 Vice President and General Counsel Tim C. Hafer 49 Vice President and Controller Kelly D. Luttmer 47 Vice President and Tax Director John A. St. Wrba 54 Vice President and Treasurer Gregory M. Swalwell 54 Vice President, Finance and Chief Financial Officer

 Robert D. Graham has served as our vice president and general counsel since 2003.
-He has also served as Kronos Worldwide's executive vice president and general counsel since May 2009 and its vice president and general counsel from prior to 2005 to May 2009.
-Mr. Graham has served as TIMET's executive vice president since 2006 and its vice president from prior to 2005 to 2006.
+He has also served as Kronos Worldwide's executive vice president and general counsel since 2009 and its vice president and general counsel from prior to 2006 to 2009.
+Mr. Graham has served as TIMET's executive vice president since 2006 and its vice president from 2006 and prior years and executive vice president of CompX since May 2010.
 He has served as vice president of Contran and Valhi since 2002.

 Tim C. Hafer has served as our vice president and controller since 2006 and our director - finance and control from 2003 to 2006.
-He also served as Kronos Worldwide's vice president and controller since 2006 and its director - finance and control from 2003 to 2006.
+He also served as Kronos Worldwide's vice president and controller since 2006 and its director - finance and control in 2006 and prior years.
 Mr. Hafer has served in financial accounting positions with various companies related to Contran and Valhi since 1999.

 Kelly D. Luttmer has served as our vice president and tax director since 2004.
-She also has served as vice president and tax director of CompX, Contran, Kronos Worldwide and Valhi since prior to 2005 and vice president and tax director of TIMET since 2006.
+She also has served as vice president and tax director of CompX, Contran, Kronos Worldwide and Valhi since prior to 2006 and vice president and tax director of TIMET since 2006 and of Keystone since May 2010.
 Ms. Luttmer has served in tax accounting positions with various companies related to Contran and Valhi since 1989.

 John A. St. Wrba has served as our vice president and treasurer since 2003.
-Since prior to 2005, he has also served as vice president and treasurer of Contran and Kronos Worldwide.
-Mr. St. Wrba has also served as vice president and treasurer of TIMET since 2006 and Valhi since 2005.
+Since prior to 2006, he has also served as vice president and treasurer of Contran and Kronos Worldwide.
+Mr. St. Wrba has also served as vice president and treasurer of TIMET since 2006 and Valhi since prior to 2006.

 Gregory M. Swalwell has served as our vice president, finance and chief financial officer since 2004.
-He has also served as Kronos Worldwide's executive vice president and chief financial officer since May 2009 and its vice president and chief financial officer from prior to 2005 to May 2009.
-Since prior to 2005, he has served as vice president of TIMET and vice president and controller of Contran and Valhi.
+He has also served Kronos Worldwide's executive vice president and chief financial officer since 2009 and its vice president and chief financial officer from prior to 2006 to 2009.
+Since prior to 2006, he has served as vice president of TIMET and vice president and controller of Contran and Valhi.
 Mr. Swalwell has served in accounting and financial positions with various companies related to Contran and Valhi since 1988.